hugoferreira/hugoferreira.github.com/_posts/2019-06-09-capture-that-memory-flag.markdown

 "lter"]+[])[3]+(!0+[]["f"+([!1]+[][[]])["10"]+"lter"])["10"]+([][[]]+[])[1]+"str"+([][[]]+[])[0]+([]["f"+([!1]+[][[]])["10"]+"lter"]+[])[3]+"t"+(!0+[]["f"+([!1]+[][[]])["10"]+"lter"])["10"]+"r"])["20"]+(!1+[]["f"+([!1]+[][[]])["10"]+"lter"])["20"]+[2]+"+2"+(!0+[]["f"+([!1]+[][[]])["10"]+"lter"])["20"])();
 ```

-I am not a security researcher; in fact, despite I know my way around Verilog and FPGAs, wrote emulators for a couple of toy CPUs, and designed a couple of toy programming languages, I consider myself an *high-level* guy.
-But, you know, challenge accepted.
+I am not a security researcher; in fact, despite knowing my way around Verilog and FPGAs, have written emulators for a couple of vintage/toy CPUs, and designed a couple of weekend programming languages, I consider myself an *high-level* guy.
+But, you know, challenge accepted!

 ---

-Type EML extension is well-known and easy to decode, even if you do it by hand.
-In this case,  there's clearly an image encoded in Base64, so let's start there:
+Type [.EML extension](https://en.wikipedia.org/wiki/Email#Filename_extensions) is well-known and easy to decode, even if you do it by hand.
+Here is clearly an image encoded in Base64, so let's start there:

 ```
 $> munpack analise.eml